 One of the girls in our group was celebrating her 30th birthday a couple of days later so my friends at Mara Explorers Camp baked her a cake and brought it down to the bar, and we shared it out amongst everyone there.

 The next day was spent with our guide, Mike, who we all affectionately called Maasai Mike (who has since, over the years become a very good friend of mine), who took us on a hike up Siana Hill (although some of the group thought it was more of a mountain than a hill) where we were treated to amazing views over the Masai Mara.

 Next up, we visited the Maasai village where we were shown traditional singing and dancing and given another delicious and very typically Kenyan lunch.

-Whilst they were busy cooking, we all rested, showered, and then headed out for sundowners with Mike, his brother, and a friend of mine from my last visit, James.
+Whilst they were busy cooking, we all rested, showered, and then headed out for sundowners with Mike, his brother Josphat, and a friend of mine from my last visit, James.

-We danced and sang as the sun set over the Mara, we returned for dinner and continued partying until the small hours!
+We danced and sang as the sun was setting over the Mara, we returned for dinner and continued partying until the small hours!